 - It can grow in almost any turf and landscape environment.

-- As a warm season plant, it thrives in dry, sunny, hot climates.
-Cool season grasses typically go dormant or struggle in these conditions.
+- As a warm-season plant, it thrives in dry, sunny, hot climates.
+Cool-season grasses typically go dormant or struggle in these conditions.

 - It can survive low mowing (under 2 inches).
-Cool season grasses should be mowed between 3.5 and 4 inches year-round.
+Cool-season grasses should be mowed between 3.5 and 4 inches year-round.

 Any successful lawn care plan includes a strategy to manage crabgrass germination and establishment.
 For more on how to control crabgrass, check out our previous blog, “Control Crabgrass This Spring and Grow a Beautiful Lawn.”

-2. Feed your lawn
+2. Feed Your Lawn

 For turf to grow deep roots and strong blades, it’s critical to provide it with the proper amount and type of nutrients.
 Fortunately, many of the 18 required nutrients are already readily present in most soil.
-(The exception is unusual soil types, such as ones that are very sandy, acidic or alkaline.)
-As a result, we only have to worry about providing already-established lawns with the required amount of two macronutrients (nitrogen and potassium), which are typically not present in soil in large enough quantities.
+(The exception is unusual soil types, such as ones that are very sandy, acidic, or alkaline.)
+As a result, we only have to worry about providing already-established lawns with the required amount of two macronutrients (nitrogen and potassium), which are typically not present in the soil in large enough quantities.